IA2030 Scorecard

 Definition: Number of introductions of new or under-utilized vaccines in low- and middle-income countries based on most recent World Bank income status classification at the time of reporting.
 Year of introduction is based on the year the vaccine was first reported, including cases where a vaccine was introduced and was suspended or not administered.

-• Vaccines included in this indicator that are recommended by WHO for use in national immunization schedules in all countries: HepB birth dose, Hib, HPV, IPV2, MCV2, PCV, Rotavirus, Rubella, DTP booster (currently reporting the fourth dose regardless of what age it was administered), and COVID-19 (interim recommendation).
+• Vaccines included in this indicator that are recommended by WHO for use in national immunization schedules in all countries: HepB birth dose, Hib, HPV, IPV2, MCV2, PCV, Rotavirus, Rubella, DTP booster dose 1, DTP booster dose 2, DTP booster dose 3, and COVID-19 (interim recommendation).

-• Vaccines included in this indicator that are recommended by WHO for use in national immunization schedules in countries in certain geographic region(s), in some high-risk populations, or in immunization programmes with certain characteristics: YF, JE, MenA, multivariate meningitis, HepA, influenza, varicella, and mumps
+• Vaccines included in this indicator that are recommended by WHO for use in national immunization schedules in countries in certain geographic region(s), in some high-risk populations, or in immunization programmes with certain characteristics: YF, JE, MenA, multivalent meningitis, HepA, influenza, varicella, mumps, malaria, typhoid, and dengue.

 Method of estimation: Step 1) Calculate the indicator value.
 Count the number of introductions of new or under-utilized vaccines in low- and middle-income countries among WHO Member States.